 As one of the liveliest and most popular islands in Greece, Rhodes provides a varied nightlife with dance clubs, bars and bouzouki clubs.
 Additionally, there are a number of dance theatres for those looking for a different type of entertainment.
-Faliraki resort has a famous party scene and is very close to Rhodes Town.
-Although, the Rhodes New Town will attract many revellers in itself.
+Faliraki resort has a famous party scene and is very close to Rhodes Town; although, the Rhodes New Town will attract many revellers in itself.
 For those who want to stick to the atmospheric Old Town there are many great restaurants and traditional entertainment venues in this area and it is a joy to explore at night.

 Rhodes Town has a lot of historical attractions for visitors.
 The Street of the Knights is particularly intriguing, following the course of an even older track that once led from the Acropolis of Rhodes to the harbour, where stood the legendary Colossus.
 It now features buildings that were constructed in the 16th century as clubs for Knights belonging to the Order of St John.
-Each represents an inn of a different 'tongue' (the knights belonged to different national groups) and the facades of the buildings reflect the relevant architectural details.
+Each was the inn of a different 'tongue' (the knights belonged to different national groups) and the facades of the buildings reflect the relevant architectural details.
 The Byzantine remains, including the mosque and Turkish baths are also fascinating.

 When visitors tire of historical sightseeing they can retreat to one of the lovely beaches nearby.
-Scuba diving and surfing are popular water sports and there are many other forms of watery fun to choose from.
+Scuba diving and surfing are popular watersports and there are many other forms of watery fun to choose from.

 The only real downside of this exceptionally interesting town is how crowded it gets in summer; if you cannot abide crowds you will not enjoy a summer holiday here.
-It can also be confusing to find your way around Rhodes Town, which is infamously labyrinthine.
+It can also be a bit confusing to find your way around Rhodes Town, which is infamously labyrinthine.

 What to see in Rhodes Town